advancedbmt/anomaly-detection/README.md

 # Anomaly Detection Pipeline

 An extensible framework for identifying anomalies in time-series sensor data using LSTM autoencoders.
-The project includes a FastAPI service for real-time predictions, a Jupyter workflow for exploration, and Docker recipes for a reproducible setup.
+The project includes a FastAPI service for real-time predictions and Docker recipes for a reproducible setup.

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)